 GPS and cellular signals tend to bounce off structures, particularly in a condensed set of structures like cities.
 This can lead to a reasonably inaccurate location.

-Most buildings already have Wi-Fi access points installed, so it is far easier and more cost-effective to use these existing hardware.
-Additionally, Wi-Fi infrastructure is continuously growing, and with more access points will come more accurate location approximations.
+Most buildings already have Wi-Fi access points installed, so using this existing hardware is far easier and more cost-effective.
+Additionally, Wi-Fi infrastructure is continuously growing, and with more access points, more accurate location approximations will come.

-In our internet age, Wi-Fi access points are prevalently available in locations around the world, particularly in densely populated cities.
+In our internet age, Wi-Fi access points are prevalently available in locations worldwide, particularly in densely populated cities.